Netherlands

 After a few years of development, your codebase gets bigger and bigger.
 Even if you use the built-in documentation features of Omnis like $desc and $notes, it can be difficult to find the right information.

-With a little effort, you can find it all on a Wikipedia-like website, something that many are familiar with.
+With a little effort, you can build it into a Wikipedia-like website, something that many are familiar with.

 In this workshop, Mirko will show you how to integrate MediaWiki, the software behind Wikipedia, into Omnis Studio, using Helper as the model to demonstrate: